For developers

 GET /api/v1/fraglets/{id} # Read a fraglet

-DELETE /api/v1/fraglets/{id} # Delete (creator only)
+DELETE /api/v1/fraglets/{id} # Delete (creator only, see below)

 GET /api/v1/fraglets/discover # Browse open fraglets by domain